 The proper dosage of ayahuasca can vary depending on the individual and the strength of the brew.
 This is why it is important to have an experienced facilitator to ensure safety.

-In our retreats we use only the best: the B. Caapi plant (the Ayahuasca vine) and the Psihotria Viridis (Chakruna) as in the culture of the indigenous Shipibo people.
-We cook it for two days, until it is boiled down to about 40ml per dose.
-Some need a second cup to go deeper and some even a third.
-This is very individual and can even differ from ceremony to ceremony.
+In our retreats we use only the best: the B. Caapi plant (the Ayahuasca vine) as in the culture of the indigenous Shuar people.
+We cook it for four days, until it is boiled down to about 50ml per dose.

 No. As long as there are no interactions with medication, an overdose is not possbile.